IntersectMBO/plutus/doc/docusaurus/docs/reference/common-weaknesses.md

 In the long run, hard limits may be increased, removed, or turned into soft limits.

-In the mean time, there are some approaches that developers can use to reduce the risk.
+In the meantime, there are some approaches that developers can use to reduce the risk.

 - **Careful testing**

 It is important to test as many of the execution paths of your application as possible.
-This is important for correctness, but also to ensure that there are not unexpected cases where script resource usage spikes.
+This is important for correctness, but also to ensure that there are no unexpected cases where script resource usage spikes.

 - **Bounding data usage**